delium/rbundle/README.md

 # Rmake

-A bundler for R capable of installing packages from cran, git and local
+A bundler for R capable of installing packages from cran

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'rmake'
+    gem 'rbundle'

 And then execute: